0xWra1th/Bash-Buckets/INSTALLATION.md

    * Pip -> ```sudo apt install python3-pip```
    * Modules -> ```pip3 install -r requirements.txt```

-# Bash Buckets Setup

-1) Setup and Run Django and the App:
+3) Setup and Run Django and the App:
    * Go to the root directory -> ```"Bash-Buckets"```
    * Go into 'project' where 'manage.py' is present -> ```"Bash-Buckets/project"```
    * Run: ```python3 manage.py migrate```